 The topic of cohabitation before marriage can be a sensitive one.
 But, every couple must decide for themselves the best way to move their relationship forward.

-Five years ago my now-husband, then-boyfriend and I decided to take the plunge and move in together.
+Five years ago my husband, then-boyfriend, and I decided to take the plunge and move in together.
 We’d been dating for three years and we were in love and already fairly inseparable, so cohabitation seemed like the natural next step of progression for our relationship.
 We moved into our very own small, crappy apartment, and it was a fun, exciting and frustrating experience all at the same time.
 But, it was an experience I was happy to have behind us once we said “I do.”

 Pro: You learn more about your partner before making a marriage commitment.

 If you’ve been dating your significant other for a while, you already know their flaws, pet peeves and where you clash.
-But when you move in with your S.O, you see those things fully come to fruition.
+But when you move in with your partner, you see those things fully come to fruition.
 How he likes t-shirts folded in drawers, how messy or tidy he is on the fly or how he handles arguments when you both have nowhere else to run.

 Con: Arguments will undoubtedly occur from melding your two lives together.